 It takes talent and passion — and more than a little stamina — to be a great tour guide.
 With two decades leading Rick Steves' tours, Robin Dority has all that in spades.
-She's also pretty handy with money, as our interview discovered…
+She's also pretty handy with money, as our interviewer discovered…

 Robin, you've led Rick Steves tours for more consecutive years than any other American guide.
 How did you get started at this?